patrickbucher/factorizer/article/article.md

-The processes are spawned from the `Enum.map/2` higher-order function, which returns a tuple for every number processed consisting of the original number and a PID of the process that has been spawned to process said number.
+The processes are spawned from the `Enum.map/2` higher-order function, which returns a tuple for every number processed consisting of the original number and a PID of the process that has been spawned to factorize said number.
 The resulting enumeration of tuples is converted to a map, which allows for lookups of processes by numbers.

 The `spawn/1` function, which starts a child process, expects a function to be run concurrently.
 Here, the `handle/1` function is passed, which is defined as